tejasbg19/VSD-squadron-mini-internship/Task_4.md

  addi    sp,sp,-16
 ```

-The above instruction involves `sp(stack pointer)` so let us check its value before running/executing it, using
+The above instruction involves adding an immidiate value to `sp(stack pointer)` so let us check its value before running/executing it, using

 ```
 (spike) reg 0 sp